Carlos Asuaje: Amateur career

-A native of Barquisimeto, Venezuela, Asuaje attended St. Thomas Aquinas High School and played college baseball at Nova Southeastern University in Broward County, Florida.
+A native of both Barquisimeto, Venezuela and Weston, Florida, Asuaje attended St. Thomas Aquinas High School and played college baseball at Nova Southeastern University in Broward County, Florida.
 Asuaje posted a .356/.451/.519 slash line in three seasons at Nova, being named Sunshine State Conference Freshman of the Year in 2011 and Sunshine State Conference Co-Player of the Year in 2012.
 After his freshman season in 2012, he played collegiate summer baseball for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League, where he batted .298 in 52 games, and was named to the East Division All-Star team.
 Asuaje was selected by the Boston Red Sox in the 11th round of the 2013 MLB draft, and came to terms on a contract calling for a reported bonus of $100,000.